globbia/RAP-prin-pnrr/index.md

 title: "Resource Awareness in Programming: <br> Algebra, Rewriting, and Analysis"
 ---

-This is a project about resource aware programming.
+This is a PRIN-PNRR project about resource awareness in programming.